Crop Applications

 • High per-hectare returns mean every input is scrutinised on cost-to-performance

-• Moisture retention is critical under drip irrigation — every litre counts
+• Moisture retention is critical under drip irrigation — consistency matters

 • Consistent nutrient availability at the root zone drives both quality and yield